 |Wildey House||(246) 426-2421||7.3 mi.
 Southeast of Central Holetown|

-Vacationers can enjoy some other intriguing places worth visiting in and near Holetown.
+Visitors will explore some other intriguing local landmarks in and near Holetown.

-Another landmark that often intrigues visitors is 3Ws Monument.
-It is found within Wanstead, 3.4 mi.
+Another landmark worth visiting is 3Ws Monument.
+It is situated in Wanstead, 3.4 mi.
 South of central Holetown.
 Worrell, Walcott, and Weekes; three cricket players who are legends in the Bahamas.
 The 3Ws Monument is built in honor of them, featuring busts of all the players surrounded by a small garden.

 Mount Gay Rum Distilleries and Visitor Center: With all the rum punch you're likely to drink on Barbados, you may as well discover the history of your tropical indulgence.
 Mount Gay Rum claims to be the oldest brand of rum in existence.

-The chart just below offers more information on the other kinds of attractions of interest to visitors.
+The following chart provides more details regarding other kinds of attractions of interest to vacationers.

 |3Ws Monument||Monument||Wanstead, 3.4 mi.
 South of Central Holetown|